AthulJohn/yogaapp-combined/README.md

 <h3>Features:</h3>
 This app includes the asked features, that is Registration, Slot Changing, and Fee Payment.<br>
-Apart from that, a small <i>know more<i> screen is included for users to know about the yoga class.<br>
+Apart from that, a small <i>know more</i> screen is included for users to know about the yoga class.<br>
 Also, users can see thier current slot, next month's slot, thier due fees, registration ID etc.

 Proper Authentication is not done, but inorder to identify users, Thier Registration Id, as well as phone number is used.